Habshan: History

-The area is a major production area for Sulphur, a byproduct of the oil industry, and is the terminal station of a new railway network in the United Arab Emirates developed by Etihad Rail.
+The area is a major production area for sulphur, a byproduct of the oil industry, and is the terminal station of a new railway network in the United Arab Emirates developed by Etihad Rail.
 Commercial operations on this railway commenced in December 2015.

+The gas facility was damaged by falling debris of an intercepted aerial vehicle on 3 April 2026 during the 2026 Iran War.